ma-laforge/CMDimCircuits.jl/README.md

 ## Known Limitations

-By default, EDAData reads .psf files using the pure-Julia libpsf implementation "LibPSF2.jl".
-To opt for a C++ implementation, it is possible to select the LibPSF.jl library using the following julia statement:
+By default, EDAData reads .psf files using the pure-Julia libpsf implementation "LibPSF.jl".
+To opt for a C++ implementation, it is possible to select the LibPSFC.jl library using the following julia statement:

-	defaultPSFReader = :LibPSF
+	defaultPSFReader = :LibPSFC

 The constant *must* be defined before the call to import the `EDAData` library.
 It can therefore be placed in your ~/.juliarc.jl file.